nadsbuhdha/portfolio-project-4/README.md

 ### Colour Schemes

-During the inital design phase, I researched a variety of music review based websites.
-A common theme across the websites is their commitment to netrual and simplified colour schemes.
+During the initial design phase, I researched a variety of music review-based websites.
+A common theme across the websites is their commitment to neutral and simplified colour schemes.
 I adapted this approach when designing my site.
-The reasoning for this choice is that when users upload album artwork, it can  be in a variety of different colours and styles which could potentially clash with an over exhuberant colour scheme design choice.
-Keeping a sleek, schematic colour scheme minimises any potential clashes with user uploaded image content and keeps the site asthetically pleasing for the user.
-White, black and sublte grey on the footer and header were used to keep the colour schemes formularized.
+The reasoning for this choice is that when users upload album artwork, it can be in a variety of different colours and styles which could potentially clash with an over exuberant colour scheme design choice.
+Keeping a sleek, schematic colour scheme minimises any potential clashes with user uploaded image content and keeps the site aesthetically pleasing for the user.
+White, black and subtle grey on the footer and header were used to keep the colour schemes formularized.

 ### Fonts

 Andada Pro was chosen at the primary font choice throughout the website.
-After experimenting with a variety of fonts, Andada Pro provided sleek serif typography which complimented the overall professional, yet calm asthetic of the website.
+After experimenting with a variety of fonts, Andada Pro provided sleek serif typography which complimented the overall professional, yet calm aesthetic of the website.
 San-serif was chosen as a backup font, should Andada Pro fail.

 # Features

 ### Nav Bar

-Every page of the site contain a navigation bar with links to different pages of the site.
+Every page of the site contains a navigation bar with links to different pages of the site.
 Each of the links highlight when hovered over to indicate what the user is about to click on.
-The page which the user is on is highlighed on the navigation bar.
-The navagation links differ depending if the user is logged in and authenticated or not logged in.
+The page which the user is on is highlighted on the navigation bar.
+The navigation links differ depending if the user is logged in and authenticated or not logged in.

 When logged out the nav bar displays a 'log in' and 'register' link.
 ![logged out navbar](documentation_assets/images/nav_bar_logged_out.png)

-When the user is logged in the nav bar displays the links 'write a post' 'your posts' and 'log out'
+When the user is logged in the nav bar displays the links 'write a post' 'your posts' and 'log out'.

 ![logged in navbar](documentation_assets/images/loggedin_in_nav.png)